in-toto/specification/in-toto-spec.md

 specification, but we recommend to store the following:

     * **variables**: a list of environment variables set in the host system.
     * **filesystem**: a list of filepath/hash values of the relevant files in the filesystem.
 Another alternative could be to store an MTREE of the relevant directories.
-A third alternative would be to use the hashes of the relevante layerfs layers.
+A third alternative would be to use the hashes of the relevant filesystem layers.
     * **workdir**: the path of the current working directory.

-These values can be used to detect mistakes during compilation or invalid hosts carriying out steps.
+These values can be used to detect mistakes during compilation or invalid hosts carrying out steps.

 The following is a depiction of the previous recommendation: